Two officers killed in Libya's Benghazi

-BENGHAZI, Libya (Reuters) - Gunmen killed two army officers in Benghazi in eastern Libya on Thursday, security sources said, the latest violence in the country’s second-largest city despite the deployment of special forces.
+BENGHAZI, Libya, Nov 14 (Reuters) - Gunmen killed two army officers in Benghazi in eastern Libya on Thursday, security sources said, the latest violence in the country’s second-largest city despite the deployment of special forces.

 A captain was shot dead near a mosque, the sources said, and a former air force officer was also killed.